Performing Trade Studies Using Analyzer and Astrogator

 Analyzer

-Analyzer is integrated into the STK work flow to help you automate and analyze STK trade studies in order to better understand the design of your system.
-For purposes of this tutorial, Analyzer will be used to:
+Analyzer is integrated into the STK work flow to help you automate and analyze STK trade studies to better understand the design of your system.
+For purposes of this tutorial, you will use Analyzer to:

-• Parametrically explore the STK design space in order to analyze various satellite orbital inputs.
+• Parametrically explore the STK design space to analyze various satellite orbital inputs.

 • Perform parameter studies that vary an input variable through a range of values and plot one or more output variables.

 The goal of Exercise One is to raise the perigee radius of a satellite to 10000 kilometers (km) using a single burn.
 As with most satellite applications, minimizing the amount of fuel used for maneuvers is of great concern.
-In this exercise we want to minimize the change in Delta-v (velocity), since the minimum Delta-v will result in the least amount of fuel used.
+In this exercise, you want to minimize the change in Delta-V (velocity), since the minimum Delta-V will result in the least amount of fuel used.

-To speed things up and allow you to focus on the portion of this exercise that teaches you Analyzer, a partially created scenario has been provided for you.
+To speed things up and have you to focus on the portion of this exercise that teaches you Analyzer, a partially created scenario has been provided for you.

 The STK scenario (VDF) used with this tutorial is located in the STK Data Federate (SDF).
 To open the scenario: